WordPress/gutenberg/packages/edit-navigation/README.md

 By default, the Navigation Editor screen allows users to create and edit complex navigations using a block-based UI.
 The aim is to supercede [the current Menus screen](https://codex.wordpress.org/WordPress_Menu_User_Guide) by providing a superior experience whilst retaining backwards compatibility.

+The editing experience is provided as a block editor wrapper around the core functionality of the **Navigation _block_**.
+Features of the block are disabled/enhanced as necessary to provide an experience appropriate to editing a navigation outside of a Full Site Editing context.

 ## Modes

 The Navigation Editor has two "modes" for _persistence_ ("saving" navigations) and _rendering_: